dhananjaygr/InlineQuestions/100-Foundation/questions/Page4/question-01.md

 Question Type : Single Choice

 ## Question
-What is the purpose of setting the "Minimum unique matches" field when creating a data classification rule in the Wiz portal?
+What is the purpose of setting the "Minimum unique matches" field when creating a data classification rule in the Wiz portal?:

 ## Options
 Option 1: To determine the number of files to be scanned